OGStudio/debug-broker/README.md

 **Notes**:

 * localhost is usually unreachable by Android emulators and iOS devices
-* we recommend to host `debub-broker` at a machine available to all your devices
+* we recommend to host `debug-broker` at a machine available to all your devices

 <a name="heroku"/>